UB-Mannheim/eScriptorium_Dokumentation/eScriptorium-with-tesseract-extension.md

 Before you can start the eScriptorium installation, you need to first install the Tesseract software, and then initiate the installation of eScriptorium.

 > **Note:** For now, only the full install path is available.
-> A docker image is planned if the extension is not merged.
+> A docker image is planned once it is merged.

 ### 1.1.
 Installation of Tesseract
 Until the changes of Tesseract aren't merged into the official version, you need to compile a modified tesseract version.